Emergency Closure Procedure

 There are a number of reasons why the school may have to close unexpectedly, but the most likely scenario would be because of bad weather.If there is a significant snowfall, senior members of staff will walk to school—if safe—and make a thorough risk assessment of safety, taking into account pathways, fire exits and emergency service access.

 We will endeavour to notify parents by 8am when it is sufficiently light to make a judgement.
-This will be done via ParentMail, the school website and on local radio bulletins (Bright FM).
+This will be done via ParentMail, the school website and app, and on local radio bulletins (Bright FM).

 If the school is open but not all staff are able to travel to work because of road, rail or bus delays and cancellations, all locally based staff will be expected to walk in and classes may be amalgamated with either teaching or support staff cover—we will not be able to deliver our usual programme of lessons, but will keep your children safe.